-Fishermen know where to throw their nets: this is the time of the year when salmons gather in the sea, about to swim upstream of the rivers where they got born.
+Fishermen know where to throw their nets: this is the time of the year when salmons start to gather in the sea, about to swim upstream of the rivers to where they got born.

-Even if it is still a bit early in August, we take our chances and drive about one hour inland to Sakurano-taki, a waterfall on one of the many rivers of Hokkaido.
+Even if it is still a bit early in the year as the salmons usually start making their way up the rivers in Autumn, we take our chances and drive about one hour inland to Sakurano-taki, a waterfall on one of the many rivers of Hokkaido.